 About the Textiles Facilities

-The Weaving Studio is outfitted with over 30 floor looms, an AVL 16-harness computerized dobby loom, and a Macomber 32-harness computerized loom.
-CCA is one of only a handful of art colleges in the United States that teaches digital weaving.
-In particular, the Weaving Studio is notable for its state-of-the-art Jacquard TC-1 loom.
+The Weaving Studio is outfitted with 40 floor looms, including an AVL 16-harness computer-operated dobby loom, a Macomber 32-harness computer-operated loom, and a state-of-the-art, computerized Jacquard TC-1 loom.
+CCA is one of only a handful of art colleges in the United States that teaches digital weaving using jacquard technology.
+Students enrolled in weaving classes are assigned dedicated looms.

-The Print Studio features a 32-foot print table with registration rail for larger-scale projects and 15 8-foot workstations to accommodate regular coursework.
+The Print Studio features a 33-foot print table with registration rail for larger-scale projects and 15 8-foot workstations to accommodate regular coursework.
 Advanced students have dedicated print tables for their work.

 Fiber Sculpture Studio